 However, the angular dependence of $\tau^q_\perp$ must also to be averaged out.
 The meaningful quantity is $\langle 1/\tau^q\rangle=(2/\pi)\int_0^{\pi/2}[\tau^q(\theta)]^{-1}d \theta$ and is often connected to the finite amplitude and width of the Shubnikov-de Haas or de Haas-van Alphen oscillations.
 The quantum scattering time may be looked upon as an effective `Dingle' temperature, $T_D\sim (\hbar/ 2\pi k_B) \langle 1/\tau^q\rangle$.

-Nevertheless, while comparing Shubnikov amplitudes, the scattering rates are better calculated between Landau wave functions and with a density of states at the Fermi level modified by the magnetic field, as was done long back by Vinokur\cite{vinokur} for the essentially the same problem.
+Nevertheless, while comparing Shubnikov amplitudes, the scattering rates are better calculated between Landau wave functions and with a density of states at the Fermi level modified by the magnetic field, as was done long back by Vinokur for the essentially the same problem.\cite{vinokur}

 Furthermore, literature on the connection between scattering times for dislocations' strain field and de Haas-van Alphen oscillation amplitudes in metals was a subject of lively debate sometime back.
-Many parallel interpretations for level broadening \cite{van alphen controversy} have been suggested.
-Some semiclassical arguments even favour a small angle cutoff.
-This fact may be particularly important in two dimensions where it could rescue the quantum scattering time from a divergence \cite{jena} in a simple and physically meaningful way, the small angle cutoff $\theta_c$ (in radians) being inversely proportional to the Landau level index $n$, $\theta_c\simeq \pi/2n$ \cite{cut off de haas, stormer}.
+Many parallel interpretations for level broadening have been suggested.\cite{van alphen controversy} Some semiclassical arguments even favour a small angle cutoff.
+This fact may be particularly important in two dimensions where it could rescue the quantum scattering time from a divergence \cite{jena} in a simple and physically meaningful way, the small angle cutoff $\theta_c$ (in radians) being inversely proportional to the Landau level index $n$, $\theta_c\simeq \pi/2n$.\cite{cut off de haas, stormer}

-Despite the preceding remarks, the concept of a quantum scattering time finds a widespread use in literature (for example, references \cite{stormer, polarizatin doped, das sharma stern}).
-Therefore we have plotted the suitably defined ratio $\langle 1/\tau^q\rangle \langle\langle\tau_{tr}\rangle\rangle$ of the transport and quantum scattering times for a three dimensional degenerate carrier gas in figure \ref{scattering time figure}.
+Despite the preceding remarks, the concept of a quantum scattering time finds a widespread use in literature (for example, references \onlinecite{stormer, jena doped, das sharma stern}).
+Therefore we have plotted the suitably defined ratio $\langle 1/\tau^q\rangle \langle\langle\tau_{tr}\rangle\rangle$ of the transport and quantum scattering times for a three dimensional degenerate carrier gas in Fig. \ref{scattering time figure}.
 The graph is plotted as a function of the dimensionless parameter, $k_F/q_{TF}$. $q_{TF}$ is the simple wave vector independent Thomas-Fermi screening function.
-The largeness of this ratio is often regarded as a measure of `anisotropy' of scattering. \cite{hsu walukiewicz}.
-The real space anisotropy of the dislocation potential is different from the anisotropy in its Fourier transform, which is more a measure of the effective range of the potential.
-An additional averaging causes the transport to quantum scattering times ratio to be larger than what was calculated by in reference \cite{jena}.
+The largeness of this ratio is often regarded as a measure of `anisotropy' of scattering.\cite{hsu walukiewicz} The real space anisotropy of the dislocation potential is different from the anisotropy in its Fourier transform, which is more a measure of the effective range of the potential.
+An additional averaging causes the transport to quantum scattering times ratio to be larger than what was calculated by in reference.\cite{jena}